Tonernews.com Exclusive, The Reman Toner Revolution!

 In the late 90's The Reman Toner & ink Industry starts to Exist.

-Look you cant blame the OEM's for everything, if only they had collected all those empties and stayed on top of their recycling in the late 80's and troughout the 90's then the reman toner industry that we know today would of never happened, they (the Oem's) would of rulled all toner related print and we would never of been here to talk about it, but they didn't?, also keep in mind that global recycling didn't really take off until 2000 when there was an international push by all the big IT companies to collect used computer equipment gear and that helped the reman industry as well, Tonernews.com started right about that time when i baught an Internet toner bulletin board called Cartsite for around $700 in 1999 and some people started to post product and events but it was still small time then it changed again and was called 1bigcopy.com and then in 2002 it became Tonernews.com and that's when things started to change with the OEM's as well, they got smart and noticed that their uncollected empties where taking a slice of their billion$ and now we see the current consequences of that, Tonernews.com was really created at that time for all the underdogs of this industry and worked then and still works today the same way, we've helped exposed the OEM's practices and helped remanfucturers around the world to have a voice, Tonernews.com has done more for the reman toner industry then any other trade publication to date, this is a well known industry fact.
+Look you cant blame the OEM's for everything, if only they had collected all those empties and stayed on top of their recycling in the late 80's and troughout the 90's then the reman toner industry that we know today would of never happened, they (the Oem's) would of rulled all toner related print and we would never of been here to talk about it, but they didn't?, also keep in mind that global recycling didn't really take off until 2000 when there was an international push by all the big IT companies to collect used computer equipment gear and that helped the reman industry as well, Tonernews.com started right about that time when i baught an Internet toner bulletin board called Cartsite for around $700 in 1999 and some people started to post product and events but it was still small time then it changed again and was called 1bigcopy.com and then in 2002 it became Tonernews.com and that's when things started to change with the OEM's as well, they got smart and noticed that their uncollected empties where taking a slice of their billion$ and now we see the current consequences of that, Tonernews.com was really created at that time for all the underdogs of this industry and worked then and still works today the same way, we've helped exposed the OEM's practices and helped remanfucturers around the world to have a voice, Tonernews.com has done more for the reman toner industry then any other trade publication to date.

 The Reman Toner & ink Industry Exists Today,

 simply because the OEM's never recycled their empty toner cartridges and some visionary people found a way to extract Gold out of Black ink.